youssefelabbas/MDITask/README.md

 Scenario 2: Verify that items are added to the cart correctly

 In this scenario, we will verify that items can be added to the cart correctly and that the correct details (name, price, quantity, and subtotal) are displayed in the cart.
+    Open Scenario2 class and run it leading to:
     Open the Amazon.eg website in your browser Navigate to the "All" tab
     Go to "Today's Deals"